-The cumulative success rate curves in Fig. \ref{irox-search1}b indicate, as a function of the number of executed steps (single point evaluations at the target level of theory), the percentage of the 25 GCGO executions that has found the most stable structure and chemical state at the target $\lambda_i$, i.e., the corresponding structure illustrated in Fig. \ref{irox-search1}c or one up to 0.5 eV higher $\Delta G_f$.
-The calculated success rates indicate that the GCGO algorithm can indeed efficiently identify stable structures at different target $\Delta\mu_O$, although the success rates depend on the inherent complexity of the evaluated region of the phase-diagram.
-Furthermore, the evolution of the average $\Delta G_f$ of the explored candidates illustrated in Fig. \ref{irox-search2} indicates that the algorithm, as expected, generally proceeds towards more stable structures.
+The calculated success rates indicate that the GCGO algorithm can indeed efficiently identify stable structures at different target $\Delta\mu_O$, although the performance depends strongly on the targeted $\Delta\mu_O$.
+This points to an effect of the complexity of the evaluated region of the phase-diagram and of the conformational space of the stoichiometries that are stable at each potential.